-Unfortunately, there is not currently a clear timeline as to when Xcel customers will receive their new smart meters.
-As we learn more details, we will inform customers and update this article.
+Unfortunately, there is not currently a clear timeline as to when Xcel customers will receive their new smart meters, but this 2021 Smart Meter Installation Map gives a good idea of the installation process.

 Can I Opt Out of Time of Use?